rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    * Updated the URL of the IETF authors guidelines.
    * Updated the YANG security considerations template to reflect the latest version maintained in the Wiki.
    * Added code markers for the security template.
+   * Added a statement that the RFCs that are listed in the security template are to be listed as normative references in documents that use the template.
    * Added guidelines for IANA-maintained modules.

 #  Terminology